Welcome to the Reflection Toolkit

 Silhouette of a head and shoulders figure speaking to three others and a thinking cloud above them

-Considerations and information about implementing reflection in courses, workshops and other initiatives.
+Implementing reflection in courses, workshops, and other initiatives.

 Animated picture of a pile of four books